rocklouis055/Career-Dendrogram/README.md

 # Career-Dendrogram
-This is a sample question code.
+This is a sample questions code for Career Dendogram project.